chobbledotcom/chobble-site/src/prices.md

 - Provide your DNS records
 - Make any small changes you request
 - Provide technical advice

+You can also host the site yourself, as you will have the full source code.

 ## Emails and Domain Renewals